You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 We are offering our 'Online Safety for DSLs' training via either face to face or virtual sessions, which can be booked via The Education People's training platform.

-The Education Safeguarding Service have written an E-Learning course with The Education People’s Governor Services which reflects the current KCSIE guidance.
+The LADO Education Safeguarding Advisory Service have written an E-Learning course with The Education People’s Governor Services which reflects the current KCSIE guidance.
 The E-learning has specifically been written to equip all governors with the knowledge required for them to be able to provide strategic challenge, and so they can test and assure themselves that the safeguarding policies and procedures in place in their school are effective and will help governing bodies to support and oversee the delivery of a robust whole school approach to safeguarding.

 This two hour course provides essential child protection training for staff working with children in early years settings in line with requirements outlined in national and local guidance.
 The course will help give staff the knowledge and skills to recognise and respond to possible abuse and identify their own responsibilities for keeping children safe.